Blue Peter pets: Jason

+Jack

-JackJack (29 January 1976 – 20 April 1986) was a silver striped tabby and the brother of Jill who made his television debut with his sister just three weeks after they were born.
+Jack (29 January 1976 – 20 April 1986) was a silver striped tabby and the brother of Jill who made his television debut with his sister just three weeks after they were born.
 Jack and Jill became known as Blue Peter's disappearing cats, for whenever they appeared on screen they tended to leap out of a presenter's lap.
 The production team put together a sequence of clips demonstrating this, featuring various moments when the cats leapt out of sight.
 It was set to the theme of the cartoon Top Cat, and was often requested by viewers as the clip they most wanted to see again.
 Jack died suddenly in 1986 at 10 years old.

+Jill

-JillJill (29 January 1976 – 30 May 1983) was a silver spotted tabby and the sister of Jack.
+Jill (29 January 1976 – 30 May 1983) was a silver spotted tabby and the sister of Jack.
 She often appeared with her brother, famously leaping out of presenter's laps whenever on screen.
 On 15 May 1980 Jill gave birth to two kittens who appeared with their mother on the show on 23 June.
 Jill died of heart failure in 1983 at 7 years old.